Men, masculinities, and environmental issues

 Non-human animals

-Men are also less likely than women to be vegan or vegetarian.
-Eating meat, especially red meat, is in many cultures associated with strength and virility, whilst not doing so can be seen as emasculating, exemplified by epithets such as ‘soy boy’ (though it is notable that vegan food marketing is increasingly utilising masculine stereotypes to appeal to men).
+Men are less likely than women to be vegan or vegetarian.
+Eating meat, especially red meat, is in many cultures associated with strength and virility, and refusing to do so can be seen as emasculating, exemplified by epithets such as ‘soy boy’.
+That said, plant-based food marketing is increasingly utilising masculine stereotypes to appeal to men.
 Dominating over non-human animals can be a way of ‘proving’ one’s masculinity, for example through hunting and blood sports.
-The abuse of companion animals is also a frequent feature of domestic and family violence.
+The abuse of companion animals is a frequent feature of domestic and family violence.
 Eco-feminists have demonstrated links between the oppression of women and the oppression of non-human animals, with both often objectified for ‘consumption’, for example.
-Meanwhile, men are more likely to work in the meat and dairy industries, such as within abattoirs.
+Men are more likely to work in the meat and dairy industries, such as within abattoirs.
 Non-human animals are also treated in gendered ways by these industries; for instance, female cows are routinely sexually violated through artificial insemination, whilst ‘useless’ male chicks are usually killed soon after birth.

 Resources: